 - Monster: While the Big Bad is an exception, the most evil and dangerous characters are often the most ordinary-looking: Hartmann and Franz Bonaparta come to mind.

-- The Titan Shifters in Attack on Titan, on account of their ability to transform into a Titan.
+- The Titan Shifters in Attack on Titan.
 The revelation that they exist becomes a source of extreme paranoia for the military, since there is absolutely no way to detect them.

 - In Death Note, Light Yagami being the smart, charming, supposedly kindhearted honor-student son of the Chief of Police makes it difficult for many of the characters to take L's accusations seriously.
 L seems to be the only one who really believes that Light is Kira until very close to the series' end.

 - This is a common theme in Hell Girl.
 The evil person during most episodes are often seen as ordinary or even respectful by other people, leaving the victim no choice but to summon Ai Enma (Hell Girl) for revenge, knowing they're damning their souls too.